Factory‑seconds ammo: are they safe?

 Frequently Asked Questions

-Why is ammunition sold as factory seconds?
+Why is factory-seconds ammunition sold at a discount?

 More General Videos You Might Like